 As Fidel Castro entered Havana on January 8th, 1959, he appointed Cuba’s first president and was himself sworn in as prime minister on February 16th.

-The aftermath in the next few years shaped the future of Cuba and the world for decades to come!
+The aftermath of these incidents and their consequences over the next few years shaped the future of Cuba and the world for decades to come!

 Also read: Travel Essentials Women Edition 2022!